karisigurd4/DocumentLab/Documentation/QueryLanguage.md

 CustomerNumber: Text(Customer nu || Cust n) Right [Text]
 ```

+Now we'll be able to match the customer number labels from both document types from the same query.
+A text match can include as many || operators as necessary to handle the varieties of labels documents might have for the same information.

 ## OR operator on text types and captures.

 Sometimes you'll find that a pattern's predicates aren't sufficient to define across varying documents.
 You might want to extend those using the logical or operator.